APPLICATIONS CLOSED FOR 2021/22 SCHOLAR-IN-RESIDENCE PROGRAM

 Read on to learn about our previous scholars-in-residence.

-Congratulations Jackie and Joyce!
+Congratulations Lindsay and Cressida!
 And thank you to everyone who applied.
 The regional team had a hard time deciding between all the high quality applications.
-We can’t wait to see more wonderful project ideas when we open for the next round of submissions in September 2021.
+We can’t wait to see more wonderful project ideas when we open for the next round of submissions in September 2022.

 Here’s a little more about our winners!